Skip to main content

 Birth: -

-You can see a list of all of your files, sorted by their modified date, by running these commands from a compute node:
+You can see a list of all of your files, sorted by their access date, by running this command:

 Can I get a list of files that are at risk of being purged?

-To see a list of your files on /scratch that are at risk of being purged in the next week, you can run:
+To see a list of your files on /scratch that are at risk of being purged within the next day, you can run:

 Can I just touch or copy my files to avoid the purge?